marcpinet/nyaadownloader/README.md

 You specify the anime name, the episode where you want to start downloading, and then the last episode.
 You can also select the quality and download multiple anime at a time.<br><br>
 Most importantly, you can choose whether you want to download them as a .torrent or if you only want to open them in your torrent client by using magnet links.

-It's really fast, even if the code isn't well-written, it works and it doesn't steal your creditentials.<br>
+It's really fast, even if the code isn't well-written (be indulgent, I'm still a beginner).<br>
 Every downloaded torrent will be stored in a dedicated folder in the same folder as the script under the name "DownloadedTorrents".

 <h1>Requirements (only if you use the Python script)</h1>